-Personal Independence Payment (PIP) is a benefit paid to a disabled person or someone with a long term illness or health condition (physical or mental), aged 16 – 64.
+Personal Independence Payment (PIP) is a benefit paid to a disabled person or someone with a long term illness or health condition (physical or mental), aged 16 – over retirement age.
 It can be spent however the person you care for chooses.
 PIP is slowly replacing Disability Living Allowance (DLA).
 If you or the person you care for are not already getting DLA then you/they can claim for PIP.
 If you or the person you care for are claiming DLA then at some point you/they will be moved onto PIP.

 Personal Independence Payment can be paid regardless of a person’s income, savings or National Insurance record and is a tax free benefit.
 If you are a carer who has care needs, you can claim PIP and this will not affect your Carer’s Allowance.